Become self-employed or set up a limited company?

 Limited company liability

 A limited company is a separate legal entity.
-So if something goes wrong, it is the company, not its directors which is held liable.
+So, if something goes wrong, the company, not its directors, is held liable.

 If your company fails and owes money to creditors, you will not have to pay the creditors out of your own personal assets.